-I grew up in New England, well renowned for it’s beautiful fall foliage and it’s bright colors.
-Even after all those years of enjoying a stunning array of colors every fall I never grew tired of it.
-When I moved to the UK I came to the sudden and disappointing realization that not everywhere has the same amazing foliage; in fact it couldn’t even come close.
+I grew up in New England, well renowned for its colourful fall foliage.
+Even after all those years of enjoying a stunning array of colours every fall I never grew tired of it.
+When I moved to the UK I came to the sudden and disappointing realization that not everywhere has the same amazing foliage; in fact, it couldn’t even come close.

-Even after spending 7 hours on a bus and 3 hours (only to get to New Hampshire, never mind getting back), the foliage really was worth it.
+Even after spending 12 hours travelling (only to get to New Hampshire, never mind getting back), the foliage really was worth it.

-Mom and I played at being leaf peeping tourists in her back yard and it was brilliant.
-There were plenty of other tourists who had clocked onto the fact that was the height of the foliage season and were taking advantage of a beautiful sunny Saturday with us as we traversed north on I-93 through Franconia Notch, and then across the Kancamagus Highway.
+Mom and I enjoyed being leaf-peeping tourists in her back yard and it was brilliant.
+There were many others who had clocked onto the fact that was the height of the foliage season and were taking advantage of a beautiful sunny Saturday with us as we traversed north on I-93 through Franconia Notch, and then across the Kancamagus Highway.

 Fabulous Foliage on I-93 in Franconia Notch